ironhack-labs/lab-ajax-crud-characters/README.md

 <!-- :::success -->
 **Micro-advice**

 To make sure everything is working, use [POSTMAN](https://www.getpostman.com/).
-Remember the routes available and the parameters needed, both in the route and through params.
 <!-- ::: -->

 In this iteration, it's enough to show results in the console.